blake787/MRI-Swarm/README.md

 # MRI Swarm

-MRI Swarm is an enterprise-grade collaborative system designed for comprehensive MRI scan analysis.
-It leverages a distributed network of specialized medical imaging agents, each focusing on different aspects of MRI interpretation, to provide detailed and accurate analysis of medical imaging data.
+MRI Swarm is an enterprise-grade system built with [Swarms](https://github.com/kyegomez/swarms), the leading production-ready multi-agent framework.
+It coordinates a team of specialized medical imaging agents to analyze MRI scans, with each agent focusing on different aspects of interpretation to provide detailed and accurate analysis.
+Using Swarms' proven infrastructure from [swarms.ai](https://swarms.ai), MRI Swarm delivers reliable and comprehensive medical imaging analysis.

 ## Features